ViDiC: Video Difference Captioning: Experiment

 \subsection{Evaluation Settings}

-We provide the detailed settings for all evaluated open-source models in Table~\ref{tab:settings}, covering both the models discussed in the main text and those in the appendix.
+We provide the detailed settings for all evaluated open-source models in Table~\ref{tab:settings}.
 Most models are tested under default settings.
 Closed-source models are accessed via API calls, using the default configuration.